Quietek/Tracy_CSCI2270_FinalProject/README.md

 <h1>Project	Summary:</h1>

-    This project is an encription librabary ment to take strings and make them more protected from unwanted viewers at the moment it primarilly shuffels ASCII values
+   <p> This project is an encription librabary ment to take strings and make them more protected from unwanted viewers at the moment it primarilly shuffels ASCII values </p>

 <h1>How	to	Run:</h1>